javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 alert( fruits ); // Banana, Pear - 2 items now
 ```

 ...But what makes arrays really special is their internal representation.
-The engine tries to store its elements in the contiguous memory area, one after another, just as depicted on the illustrations in this chapter, and there are other optimizations as well, to make arrays work really fast.
+The engine tries to store its elements in the contiguous memory area, one after another, just as depicted in the illustrations in this chapter, and there are other optimizations as well, to make arrays work really fast.

 But they all break if we quit working with an array as with an "ordered collection" and start working with it as if it were a regular object.